Vineyard Cottage – about the cottage, the vineyard and future plans!

 Graham said "Becoming a beekeeper is nothing short of mesmerising - looking after the hives and the 50000 ladies (well most are female) is nothing short of being a privilege, especially when you sit back and watch them fly off for yet another foraging mission.
 With a good over-wintering we will hope to be producing our very own East Ruston Farm honey, jams and chutneys as well as the wine".

-For the 2022 season, guests of Vineyard Cottage (I hope you now see why they changed the name from Snowdrop Cottage) will be able to enjoy a free guided tour of the Vineyard and apiary.
-There will be an area for guests to enjoy a summer time picnic next to the Vineyard – an idea given to Graham by another local vineyard owner nearby.
+Guests of Vineyard Cottage can enjoy a free guided tour of the Vineyard and apiary and follow that with a picnic on the table next to the Vineyard - an idea given to Graham by another local vineyard owner nearby.
+Carry your picnic goodies over to the picnic table in a lovely vintage hamper.